 - Variations recorded at the level of monitored amount of data ;

-- Contextual information (details on the processes, what process has generated a particular process, process IDs, users associated with certain processes etc.).
+- Contextual information (details on the processes, what process has generated a particular process, process IDs, users associated with certain processes, etc.).

-Once installed, Tetration detects and learn throughout advanced learning mechanisms the IT policies applied to the entire infrastructure and identifies how each application works.
+Once installed, Tetration detects and learns throughout advanced learning mechanisms the IT policies applied to the entire infrastructure and identifies how each application works.
 The platform monitors the behavior patterns of servers and other hardware and signals any anomaly detected in the operation of applications and communication between them.
 The second primary functional level of the platform is represented by the analysis that integrates advanced processing algorithms, mechanisms of learning (machine learning) and behavioral analysis technology applications and equipment by which provide:

 - Expanded visibility of the entire infrastructure,

 - Detailed information on how the various components of the applications communicate;

 - Automatic grouping of infrastructure components with similar functionality (Web servers, databases, etc.);

 - Lists of recommendations for applications (Whitelist Policy);

 - Rapid identification of deviations from normal behavior;